 The Audit & Risk Management Committee has a formal charter, a copy of which is available on the Company's website at www.rfg.com.au.
 The Committee charter requires that Committee meetings are convened at least four (4) times each year.
-The Audit & Risk Management Committee held 10 meetings in FY20.
+The Audit & Risk Management Committee held six (6) meetings during FY22.
+All Committee members attended each of those meetings.